arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index_inverted.md

 features defined by the Analyzer itself.

 @RESTSTRUCT{includeAllFields,post_api_index_inverted_fields,boolean,optional,}
+This option only applies if you use the inverted index in a `search-alias` Views.

-If set to `true`, then all nested attributes of this field are indexed, excluding any nested attributes that are configured separately by other elements in the `fields` array.
-The `analyzer` and `features` properties apply to the nested fields.
+If set to `true`, then all sub-attributes of this field are indexed, excluding any sub-attributes that are configured separately by other elements in the `fields` array (and their sub-attributes).
+The `analyzer` and `features` properties apply to the sub-attributes.

-If set to `false`, then nested attributes are ignored.
+If set to `false`, then sub-attributes are ignored.
 The default is `false`.

 @RESTSTRUCT{searchField,post_api_index_inverted_fields,boolean,optional,}
 This option only applies if you use the inverted index in a `search-alias` Views.